MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 #### Preventing Ringtone Abuse

-Bad-behaved web sites might abuse this functionality to trigger many notifications together with a ringtone and disturb the user.
-The simplest mitigation in this case would be for the user to disable the notifications for that specific site.
+Bad-behaved web apps might abuse this functionality to trigger many notifications together with a ringtone and disturb the user.
+The simplest mitigation in this case would be for the user to disable the notifications for that specific application.
+Besides that, the user can uninstall the PWA and use only its website version, which will not be able to play ringtones or change the button colors.

-Besides that, to enable button color treatment and customizing ringtones for calling web apps, we should be able to classify the web apps as calling apps.
-For that, we propose adding a permission type for "calling notifications".
-We might want to generalize this ability to classify notifications that need powerful features as "high priority notifications".
-However, we intend to start with a smaller scope for calling apps specific requirements.

-A user agent that implements and provides the extended customization behavior needs to differentiate the notification permission request experience of it from that of the generic notifications.
-The user agent needs to clearly indicate users of what accepting the calling notifications will provide them.

 ## Alternative Solutions
 ### Fully Customizable Colors